AetherialMist/JavaLearning/chapter-001/lesson-006/README.md

 ```

 Notice how I did not include `static`.
 This is because you need to have access to a `Printer` in order to print.
 You
 can't just print from thin air!
-This is another way to think about the `static` keyword; you can use these methods
+This is another way to think about the `static` keyword; you can use those methods
 from "thin air".

 ## Classes